 Written by Lexey Jenkins —

-4-H statement: Madera county 4-H youth program is a non-profit organization for youth who are nine years old or who have completed the third grade and up to age 19.
-All youth and adults in Madera county are invited to participate in the 4-H program regardless of race, gender, creed, religion, color, national origin, sex, or physical and mental handicap.
+4-H statement: Madera county 4-H youth program is a non-profit organization for youth who are 9 years old or have completed the third grade and up to age 19.
+All youth and adults in Madera county are invited to participate in the 4-H program regardless of race, gender, creed, religion, color, national origin, sex or physical and mental handicap.